oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 In the event of errors due to situations not described above, Authorization and Resource Servers MUST follow the guidance of {{RFC6749}} and {{RFC6750}} or their respective extensions of when to return suitable Error Responses.

-## Client Attestation as an OAuth Client Authentication
+## Client Attestation as an OAuth Client Authentication {#client-attestation-as-client-auth}

 A Client Attestation may be used as an OAuth 2 Client Authentication mechanism as described in {{Section 2.3 of RFC6749}} towards an Authorization Server.
-If the token request contains a `client_id` parameter as per {{RFC6749}} the Authorization Server MUST verify that the value of this parameter is the same as the client_id value in the `sub` claim of the Client Attestation.
+If the token request contains a `client_id` parameter as per {{RFC6749}} the Authorization Server MUST verify that the value of this parameter is the same as the `client_id` value in the `sub` claim of the Client Attestation, unless specified otherwise by a profile as described in [](#profiling).

 The following example demonstrates usage of the client attestation mechanism in an access token request (with extra line breaks for display purposes only):